benc-uk/smilr/kubernetes/readme.md

 ```
 kubectl create -f mongodb.all.yaml
 ```
-This will run as a single pod, and the be exposed only inside the cluster (with ClusterIP), the default hostname to access it from within the cluster is `mongodb-endpoint.default`.
-This is the name of the ClusterIP service we create followed by the namespace name
+This will run as a single pod, and the be exposed only inside the cluster (with ClusterIP), the default hostname to access it from within the cluster is `mongodb-svc`.
+This is the name of the ClusterIP service we created, as Kubernetes provides internal DNS for all services

-> :exclamation::speech_balloon: **Note.** Currently Mongo is **not** configured as a StatefulSet, so you can only have a single pod running.
-This simplifies things significantly for most demos
+> :exclamation::speech_balloon: **Note.** Currently Mongo is configured as a StatefulSet, however it is not replication aware so you can only have a single replica running.
+This simplifies things significantly for most demos.
+Replicating Mongo across multiple pods is outside of the scope of this doc.

 ## Deploy Smilr Microservice - Data API
 Then deploy the data-api containers to Kubernetes with: